drajer-health/uds-plus/input/pagecontent/spec.md

 **Dynamic Group vs static groups**

 * Data Sources ** SHOULD ** use dynamic groups to identify the list of patients applicable for UDS+ reporting.
 The rationale for dynamic groups is to ensure that all the rules to identify the patients can be applied at a point in time.
 On the contrary Data Sources ** MAY ** choose to implement static groups, as long as it can be created/updated based on the data submission requirements.
 For e.g a Group can be created during the reporting period for the previous year.

+**Number of NDJSON files per resource type**

+Data Sources exporting data using $export bulk data operation, create NDJSON files per resource type.
+For e.g Patient demographic data may be present in a file called Patient-1.ndjson and Patient-2.ndjson.
+A Data Source may create only one NDJSON file having all the patients or may have multiple NDJSON files each having a subset of the Patients.
+The number of patients to include per NDJSON  file is left to the Data Source and its performance.
+However some considerations that could be used as guidelines are:

+* Creating large files are difficult to create and receive for the Data Source, Data Submitter and the Data Receiver respectively.
+In order to help in managing performance of implementations we recommend a size of 10,000 records for each ndjson file.
+This may lead to a total file size between 1MB to 10MB depending on the data.
+Files of size 10MB should be easily processable by most technologies that are available currently.
+This is just a guidance and there are no specific limitations that is specified by this IG.
+In other words vendors may choose create NDJSON files for every 1000 records or 1000000 (a million) records also.

 ##### Data Submitter Requirements